Eclipse \i klips′\ (n): the total or partial obscuring of one heavenly body by another.

 The variability in the apparent size of the Sun and Moon doesn’t preclude a monthly solar eclipse.
 What does is the tilt of the Moon’s orbit, which is about 5° to the plane of Earth’s orbit around the Sun or, equivalently, the Sun’s apparent path around the sky as seen from Earth.
 (This path is called the ecliptic, for reasons that will become obvious in a moment.)
 More often than not, the new Moon passes above or below the Sun, and the lunar shadow misses Earth completely.

 But every 173.3 days (roughly every 6 months), the new Moon passes through one of two crossover points (nodes) where the Moon’s tilted orbit intersects the ecliptic.
 Here, at last, a solar eclipse is possible, though the Moon can pass through a node without the eclipse being total or annular — a partial eclipse can occur instead.
+It depends how close the Sun is to the node when the Moon passes by.

 Finally, after 6,585.32 days (18 years, 11 days, 8 hours), the entire eclipse cycle repeats.
 This is known as the Saros cycle.
 When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one third of Earth’s daily rotation).
+After three such cycles, called an exigimos, a nearly identical eclipse will occur in the same part of the world where it did a little more than 54 years earlier.

 Nothing Lasts Forever